nicolasferrari/Linux-Server-Configuration/README.md

 # Application Functionality

 This app would be deployed using Flask, Apache2 and Postgresql in Linux remote system using Amazon Lightsail.
-The following steps consists on the configuration of a database and a web server as well as clone the Flask application to the Linux instance.
+The following steps consists on the configuration of a database and a web server as well as describe the steps to clone the Flask application into the Linux instance and install all the software required.
 The WSGI module will be used as an interface between Flask and Apache Server.

 ## Install and configure Apache to serve a Python mod_wsgi application

-Install Apache sudo apt-get install apache2
+* sudo apt-get install apache2 Install Apache

-Install mod_wsgi sudo apt-get install libapache2-mod-wsgi-py3
+* sudo apt-get install libapache2-mod-wsgi-py3.
+Install mod_wsgi

 ### Install git, clone and setup your Catalog App project

-Install Git using sudo apt-get install git
+* sudo apt-get install git.
+Install Git

-Use cd /var/www to move to the /var/www directory
+* cd /var/www to move to the /var/www directory

-Create the application directory sudo mkdir catalogapp
+* sudo mkdir catalogapp Create the application directory

-Move inside this directory using cd Catalogapp
+* cd catalogapp Move into the catalopapp dicrectory

 Clone the Catalog App to the virtual machine git clone https://github.com/nicolasferrari/catalogapp.git catalogapp

 Move into the /var/www/catalogapp/catalogapp

-Rename application.py file to __init__.py using sudo mv application.py __init__.py
+* sudo mv application.py __init__.py Rename application.py file to __init__.py

-Change the path of the client_id for oauth2 and locate into the app path.
-With the command sudo nano __init__.py change the line CLIENT_ID = json.loads(open('client_secrets.json', 'r').read())['web']['client_id'] to CLIENT_ID = json.loads(open('/var/www/catalogapp/catalogapp/client_secrets.json','r').read())[web']['client_id']
+Change the path of the client_id file for oauth2 authentication and locate into the catalogapp path.
+With the command:

+* sudo nano __init__.py  change the line CLIENT_ID = json.loads(open('client_secrets.json', 'r').read())['web']['client_id'] to CLIENT_ID = json.loads(open('/var/www/catalogapp/catalogapp/client_secrets.json','r').read())[web']['client_id']

 ## Install virtual environment